DOWNLOAD The Auction Profit Blueprint

 Workplace fundraisers can also be tied to team-building activities.
 For example, you could organize a scavenger hunt or a sports tournament.
 These activities can boost morale while raising funds for a good cause.

-Here are some summer fundraising ideas for the workplace:
+Here are some summertime fundraising ideas for the workplace:

 Remember, the key to a successful workplace fundraiser is engagement.
 Make sure the event is fun and inclusive.
 Consider holding your event during work hours (and don’t expect people to work late to compensate).
 This will encourage employees to participate and donate and show your dedication to your chosen cause.

-Family-friendly fundraisers are a great way to engage people of all ages.
-They can bring together families, friends, and community members.
+Family-friendly summertime fundraisers are a great way to engage people of all ages.
+They can bring together families, friends, and local community members.
 Plus, they can create lasting memories while supporting a good cause.

 One idea is a summer fair or carnival.
 You can have games, food stalls, and entertainment.
 This can attract a large crowd and raise significant funds.